fanpei91/sandwich/README.md

 # sandwich

-A simple, safe, and tun based transparent proxy for the users on China Mainland.
+A fucking simple, smart, and tun-based(powered by gVisor TCP/IP stack) transparent proxy for the people in China Mainland.

 # Server
 1. compile from source code for your Linux server: